ccjmne/blog/content/posts/reproduce-isolated-demonstration.md

 ">Neovim</abbr>, too, to make sure that the *exact same instructions* (using `nvim` instead of `vim`) work just as well.
 Lo and behold: of course it does.

-No more guesswork, no more "well on my machine [...]", we have access to as many fully isolated environments as we want: make good use of them!
+No more guesswork, no more "well, on my machine [...]", we have access to as many fully isolated environments as we want: make good use of them!